MattCharles/simple-type-writer/README.md

 1. Download the ZIP (Not available on Godot Asset Library for now)
 2. Copy `addons/type_writer_label` folder to your projects's `addons/`
 3. Enable the plugin in Project Settings > Plugins

+(You can also install Typewriter Label from the Godot in-engine AssetLib window)

 4. Open any scene tree, go to "add/create a new node" and search for `TypeWriterLabel`, then create it.

 The created node is a extension of `RichTextLabel`, so just like a new `RichTextLabel` it comes with no formatting at all.